Information on Pilsworth South Landfill, Pilsworth Road, Unsworth, Bury BL9 8QZ

 Sites that have the potential to cause odour are required to use appropriate infrastructure, management techniques and abatement equipment to tackle the odour pollution.
 As the regulator it is our role to robustly challenge the operators of these sites to ensure their systems are fit for purpose and operate effectively.
 Where sites are not doing this and we are made aware of odour reports, we will provide advice and guidance, use our enforcement powers or in serious cases, prosecute the operator of the site.

-This message has been developed by the Environment Agency, UKHSA, Bury and Rochdale Borough Council to address heath concerns raised by the community affected by Pilsworth South Landfill Site.
+This message has been developed by the Environment Agency, UKHSA, Bury and Rochdale Borough Councils to address heath concerns raised by the community affected by Pilsworth South Landfill Site.

 The odour pollution from landfill sites falls into two broad categories.